Bltgn/DF-succubus/README.md

 +++++    +++++
 ```

-Unfortunatly the game does not allow your citizens to walk in magma.
-If a succubus is stuck because a puddle is in her way, you can wait for it to evaporate or dig around.
-Succubi inside magma will still evacuate without burning clothing or weapons but hauled items will be likely destroyed.
-Also, remember that magma is a liquid and someone can drown in it.

-If your succubi are running out of drinks, you can dig a magma channel next to a still and create a special drink.
+The game being designed for creatures that die in magma, movement and pathing may behave strangely.
+Succubi may walk into magma and their clothing will not be affected, but hauled items or wagons will burn.
+If you construct a magma moat, it is best to fill at 6 or 7 levels deep or else caravans will got for a dip.

 ### Magma or water used in reactions

 Some jobs will claim to consume magma or water.
-This means that it will draw one level of the liquid from a tile located one z-level below the workshop.
-This will also work if the liquid is located next to the workshop one z-level below (ie after channeling a canal to it).
+This means that it will draw liquid from a tile located one z-level below or nest to the workshop.

-For example, those two configurations are valid :
+Those two configurations are valid :
 ```
 + = floor
 W = workshop